How to Seal Granite Countertops: What to Know

 Penetrating sealers come with specific instructions, so follow your particular products' instructions carefully.
 The process generally goes as follows:

-Ultimately, using penetrating sealers can be an unpleasant process, so it's best to properly maintain this coating.
-Next, we'll dive in to how you can prevent having to re-seal in the future.
+Ultimately, using penetrating sealers can be an unpleasant process, so it's best to reduce your exposure.
+Next, we'll dive into how you can prevent re-sealing in the future.

 6. Prevent Having to Re-Seal

-ioSeal comes incorporated into cleaning solutions called "treatments," this allows you to protect your surface in a safe and simple way, without having to set aside addition time for sealing.
-Although this does not replace the initial application of penetrating sealers, it can replace the need for future re-applications.
+ioSeal comes incorporated into cleaning solutions called "treatments," this allows you to protect your surface in a safe and simple way without having to set aside additional time for sealing.
+Although this does not replace the initial application of penetrating sealers,

 Additionally, ioSeal™ protectants give the following benefits: